EXPOSURE AND RESPONSE PREVENTION · ERP · OCD TREATMENT

 When clients tell me they were doing exposures while still avoiding or ritualizing internally, and no one ever explained that those responses count, that is not a small mistake.
 It changes the treatment.
 This practice takes that seriously.

 Some clients come in saying they already did exposures, but no one helped them identify mental rituals, reassurance loops, avoidance, or internal escape.
-They were left thinking they were failing when the compulsions were still happening quietly.
+They were left thinking they were failing when the treatment simply had not targeted the compulsions that were still happening quietly.

-Response prevention is taught at both the behavioral and mental level.
-Good ERP is not reckless, simplistic, or just try harder.
+Response prevention is taught at both the behavioral and mental levels.
+A good ERP is not reckless, simplistic, or just trying harder.
 It is precise work that catches the responses OCD uses to stay in charge.

 What ERP can look like in session

 ERP is not random shock therapy.
-We map the OCD loop, identify rituals, build a hierarchy, and practice response prevention in a way that fits the client and the theme.
+We map the OCD loop, identify rituals, build a hierarchy, and practice response prevention in ways that fit the client and the theme.

 Map the OCD loop